griffinmyers/pony-express/README.md

 * Dropbox hits Pony Express up any time there's a change to the app folder.
 * Pony Express fetches the files that have changed and rebuilds the website
-* Pony Express notces which build files have been changed, added, or deleted and pushes those changes to S3.
+* Pony Express notices which build files have been changed, added, or deleted and pushes those changes to S3.
 * S3 serves up the public-facing website.